 Holy Stone have a pretty solid reputation for producing easy-to-use that both beginners and intermediate fliers can enjoy without having to dig deep into their pockets.
-The Holy Stone HS165 Foldable Drone has been designed to be taken almost anywhere and flown by almost anyone, and with built-in GPS, it’s capable of flying back to base by itself.
+The Holy Stone HS165 Foldable Drone (which you can buy here) has been designed to be taken almost anywhere and flown by almost anyone, and with built-in GPS, it’s capable of flying back to base by itself.
 So have Holy Stone brought it home with this drone or did they miss the mark?

 Our Score for the Holy Stone HS165 Drone